Vangmay/vidya.forum-Backend/notes.md

-- Username is unique, add uniquiness check in controllers.register
+- Username is unique, add uniquiness check in controllers.register (DONE)

-- Patch should receive user ID internally instead of as a URL parameter for security reasons, for edit user functionality
+- Patch should receive user ID internally instead of as a URL parameter for security reasons, for edit user functionality (DONE)

-- Add ability to edit password for user, mabye give them a secret randomly generated code for super authentication
+- Add ability to edit password for user, mabye give them a secret randomly generated code for super authentication (DONE)

-- Email is not getting updated // Patched
+- Email is not getting updated (DONE)

 - When sending get request to get all posts, every post is not getting preloaded with the comments, that can be a problem.
 Also change it so that id is in descending order so latest posts are visible first.
 Fix it in controllers.GetAllPosts.